fabiantoh98/Python-Lesson/README.md

 - Lesson 03  : Playing with list, for loop, while loop
 - Lesson 04  : If Statement, functions
 - Lesson 04A : Supplementary lesson for Lesson 04
+- Lesson 04B : AUTO HTML, converting a paragraph of text to simple html (self practice)
 - Lesson 05  : Try and Except